Salespeople aren't focused on the company's key objectives.

-A company’s objectives may be to achieve X profit by the end of the year.
-However, resellers, brokers and sales agents have distinct procedures and goals to deliver results in the most efficient way — and for good reason.
+A company’s objective may be to achieve X profit by the end of the year.
+However, resellers, brokers, and sales agents have distinct procedures and goals to deliver results in the most efficient way — and for good reason.

 That said, how can sales teams create objectives that will deliver results that are in line with the company’s goals?
 Let’s try to understand the sales objectives that you need to succeed.

 Sales objectives are the goals of the sales team.

 Jason Jordan’s book titled “Cracking the Sales Management Code” believes that sales objectives are either manageable or unmanageable.

 When a sales team wants to make X number of sales, they will set objectives to help them reach their goal.
 However, the fulfillment of these objectives may be affected by factors that are outside of your control such as the economy, customer behavior, trends, and so on.